 How do I use the Form Builder hidden field element?

-The SimplyCast Form Builder hidden field, or "Hidden Input" element as it's called in the Form Builder application, allows form creators to automatically assign a value to the contact in the CRM.
+The SimplyCast Form Builder hidden field element, or "Hidden Input" element as it's called in the Form Builder application, allows form creators to automatically assign a value to the contact in the CRM.
 Although the hidden field is not visible on the form to recipients, this element can be seen in the Form Builder application by the form creator and allows them to give submitters determine what automatic value to give to submitters once they the form.

 But how do you use the Form Builder hidden field element in the SimplyCast platform?